 Canon 6D vs Leica D-LUX Typ 109

-The Canon EOS 6D and the Leica D-LUX (Typ 109) are two digital cameras that were announced, respectively, in September 2012 and September 2014.
+The Canon EOS 6D and the Leica D-LUX (Typ 109) are two enthusiast cameras that were announced, respectively, in September 2012 and September 2014.
 The 6D is a DSLR, while the D-LUX Typ 109 is a fixed lens compact.
 The cameras are based on a full frame (6D) and a Four Thirds (D-LUX Typ 109) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.